claraguoguo/AR-Christmas-Tree/README.md

 # Christmas-Tree-AR-Unity

 An AR Unity app that allows the user to place a Christmas Tree in their scene and decorate it with gifts, ornaments and lights.
+The app is created using Unity.

 This is a three-day project made by Clara Guo, Jason Tang and Hanzi Jiang.